Glasgow Fire Service: Major incidents

 Glasgow has a long history of major fires and other significant tragic incidents.

 In 1190, a fire badly damaged Glasgow Cathedral and on 17 July 1652, the 'Great Fire of Glasgow' destroyed one-third of the city.

-In February 1849, sixty-five people, almost all under the age of 20, were crushed to death in a panic caused by a small fire in the Theatre Royal in Dunlop Street.
-Forty years later, on 1 November 1889, twenty-nine young women aged from 14 to 25 were killed when the Templeton's carpet factory in the east end of the city collapsed during high winds.
-A fire in a lodging house on Watson Street killed thirty-nine men and injured another twenty-four on 19 November 1905.
+In February 1849, 65 people, almost all under the age of 20, were crushed to death in a panic caused by a small fire in the Theatre Royal in Dunlop Street.
+Forty years later, on 1 November 1889, 29 young women aged from 14 to 25 were killed when the Templeton's carpet factory in the east end of the city collapsed during high winds.
+A fire in a lodging house on Watson Street killed 39 men and injured another 24 on 19 November 1905.
 The iconic Kelvin Hall, built in 1901, was totally destroyed by fire on 7 July 1925.
 A fire in a fashion store on 4 May 1949, at 43 Argyle Street owned by Grafton's led to the deaths of thirteen young women, six of them teenagers.

 Fires continued to plague the city throughout the late twentieth century, resulting in the deaths of many more civilians and firefighters.

 On 16 March 1953, Glasgow's firefighters faced one of their most challenging incidents.
 A serious fire occurred at Leon & Co in Ballater Street, on the south side of the city, killing five male employees.
 The firefighters involved in the rescue were awarded three George Medals, two British Empire Medals for Bravery and three Queen's Commendations for Bravery – the largest number of civilian bravery awards ever awarded for a single incident at the time.
-In his annual report following the tragedy, Firemaster Chadwick C.B.E. recorded the awards as '....unprecedented in the history of the British Fire Service.'
+In his annual report following the tragedy, Firemaster Chadwick C.B.E. recorded the awards as "....unprecedented in the history of the British Fire Service."

 After a number of major fires in commercial premises in the 1960s, the media began referring to Glasgow as the 'Tinderbox City'.

-On 28 March 1960, 'the worst disaster in the peacetime history of the British Fire Service' took place.
+On 28 March 1960, "the worst disaster in the peacetime history of the British Fire Service" took place.
 At 7:15 that night, a 999 call reported a fire at 130 Cheapside Street and three minutes later the first fire engines and a tender from Glasgow Salvage Corps arrived.
-The details of this fire are well documented elsewhere, but it is notable for the tragic loss of fourteen Glasgow firefighters and five salvagemen from the Glasgow Salvage Corps, and the heroism of their colleagues.
+The details of this fire are well documented elsewhere, but it is notable for the loss of fourteen Glasgow firefighters and five salvagemen from the Glasgow Salvage Corps, and the heroism of their colleagues.
 Station Officer (later Deputy Firemaster) Peter J McGill and Fireman (later Divisional Officer) James M Dunlop were awarded George Medals for their bravery.
 Sub Officer Charles Neeson and Firemen John Nicholson and George B Alexander were awarded British Empire Medals, and Fireman William Watters was awarded a Queen's Commendation for Brave Conduct.
 Although this event is remembered as the Cheapside Street disaster, sixteen of the nineteen fatalities lost their lives in Warroch Street.